gabrielacarr/ironContacts/NOTATIONS.md

 ```

-NEXT: What are the instructions asking to do?
+### NEXT: What are the instructions asking to do?

 ```
  1. Build a table with the first five contacts from contact.json
- 2. Display the keys of each contact
+ 2. Initialize a state
- 3. Initialize a state
+ 3. Display a table of the five contacts

 ```

-How is that accomplised?
+### How is that accomplised?
-Let's go follow the steps above, one at a time:
+### Let's go follow the steps above, one at a time:

 1. Build a table with the first five contacts from contact.json

 ```
- - What method should be used to grab the first five contacts?
+ - What method should be used to return the first five contacts?
 How do we do this?
  - By creating a new array and applying slice method
  - The new array, will be sliced and the original will not be mutated (reference original for later)